-Buying industrial property has become a new trend in Malaysia, especially among wealthier investors.
-There a numbers of reasons:
+Investing in industrial property has become a new trend in Malaysia, especially among wealthier investors.
+Some of the reasons are:

 - The competition for industrial property is lower, as prices are generally higher

-- Tenants are often serious and determined to lease industrial property for a longer time period.
-It’s not strange, as there’s not a small amount of time, money and work needed to set up the facilities and inventories
+- Tenants are often serious and determined to lease industrial property for a longer time.
+There’s a greater amount of time, money, and work needed to set up the facilities and inventories

-- Industrial property is scare in comparison with other property types
+- Supply of industrial property is scarce in comparison to other property types

-The importance of location when buying industrial property
+The importance of location when choosing industrial property

 These costs are determined based on the distance to your premises, from the airport or harbor.
 The height from the floor to the ceiling and the space of the facility should also be studied well in advance.

-It’s possible to get a loan for commercial property, but the requirements and down payments are generally tougher.
-The scrutiny is more thorough and will highly impact the bank’s decision whether to give you a loan or not.
+It’s possible to get a loan for commercial property, but the requirements and down payments are generally tougher compared to residential property.
+There’s more scrutiny and banks have tougher requirements.

 Some items that banks take into consideration before lending for commercial property include: